r8w/r8w/docs/links/blog.md

 - Ideas Are Just A Multiplier Of Execution >> [`open`](https://sive.rs/multiply)
 - Educational Psychology >> [`open`](https://education.stateuniversity.com/pages/1938/Educational-Psychology.html)
 - Subconscious Mind Power Explained >> [`open`](https://www.briantracy.com/blog/personal-success/understanding-your-subconscious-mind/)
+- How Your State of Mind Affects Your Performance >> [`open`](https://hbr.org/2014/12/how-your-state-of-mind-affects-your-performance)

 ## More and more